 The following tests are available to get a gauge on your fertility:

-Evaluation of the uterus and quality and quantity of eggs
+Evaluation of the uterus and antral follicle count

 Cycle Day 3 Hormones (FSH, LH, Estradiol)